James Bluemel: Career

-The first programme he directed was the three-part documentary The Romanians are Coming, screened on Channel 4 between 17 February and 3 March 2015.
+He directed the three-part documentary The Romanians are Coming, screened on Channel 4 between 17 February and 3 March 2015.
 Bluemel visited Baia Mare, a town in north Romania and was shocked to see the living conditions of the Roma community there.
 The documentary focuses on Sandhu, a member of this community, who decides to come to the United Kingdom.
 The documentary also follows Mihaila a middle-aged nurse, who comes from more comfortable circumstances in Constantia on the Black Sea coast.
 Other people featured are Stefan, who works as a human statue whilst raising money for his daughter's operation and Adi, who sleeps rough so he can send more money back to his wife in Romania.

 In 2016 his three-part documentary Exodus: Our Journey to Europe was aired.
 For directing this Bluemel won the 2017 British Academy Television Craft Award for best factual programme.
 At the award ceremony Bluemel broke with convention to allow Hassan Akkad - one of the refugees featured in the programme - to participate in the acceptance speech.